-Depending on the size of your donor base, you may benefit more from 360MatchPro by Double the Donation.
 This tool automatically recognizes match-eligible donors, follows up with them until the match process is complete, and even creates an automated matching gift plan for you.

 Determine which tool is best for your elementary school (or other organization) and start boosting your matching gift revenue!

 Matching gift programs are an additional source of funding for elementary schools that most individuals overlook.
 By identifying all of your match opportunities, you maximize your revenue potential.
 Plus, a lot of companies also have volunteer grant programs, where your generous volunteers can receive grant money for your school!

 By knowing about employers in your area that offer matching gifts, you set your school up for fundraising success.
 Start looking for these opportunities, and maximize your revenue now!